-John Rafkin has more than 25 years of experience representing lenders and borrowers in complex senior and subordinate real estate financings, including single property and multi-asset construction, acquisition, revolver, CMBS, and Shari'ah-compliant financing.
+John Rafkin has more than 30 years of experience representing lenders and borrowers in complex senior and subordinate real estate financings, including single property and multi-asset construction, acquisition, revolver, commercial mortgage-backed securities (CMBS) loan-on-loan, and Shari'ah-compliant financing.
 John has substantial experience with mezzanine, A/B, and preferred equity forms of subordinated financing.
-The security for these loans include all types of real estate, including office, retail, student housing, senior housing, multifamily and industrial buildings, and portfolios.
+The security for these loans covers all types of real estate, including industrial and corporate, office, retail, student housing, senior housing and multifamily buildings, and portfolios.
 He has especially deep experience with hospitality financing.

 John's practice also focuses on the workout of troubled real estate loans, including complex, multi-tiered loan restructurings, discounted payoffs, bankruptcy, deficiency notes, and other settlement structures.
 He has extensive experience in the syndication, assignment, and participation of all forms of financing and represents purchasers and sellers of performing and nonperforming loans and loan pools.
 In addition, he represents developers and other property owners in the acquisition, development, construction, and sale of real estate and landlords, lenders, and tenants in office, retail, and industrial leasing.